-The real estate assessment Review and Appeal process began when Notices of Assessment were mailed to property owners on February 10, 2014.
+The real estate assessment Review and Appeal process begins when Notices of Assessment are mailed in early February of each calendar year.

-Property owners who contend that the assessed value does not represent the fair market value of their property as of January 1 for the assessment year, or that the assessment is not equitable with comparable properties, or is otherwise erroneous, may request that the Department of Real Estate Assessments (Department) review the assessment, or you may file an Appeal with the Board of Equalization and Assessment Review (Board).
+Property owners who contend that the assessed value does not represent the fair market value of their property as of January 1 (effective date) for the assessment year, or that the assessment is not equitable with comparable properties, or is otherwise erroneous, may request that the Office of Real Estate Assessments (Office) review the assessment, or may file an Appeal with the Board of Equalization and Assessment Review (Board).
 There are three processes in place to contest your current year assessment: a Review of Assessment, an Appeal of Assessment, and filing suit with the Circuit Court.

 Property owners who are not satisfied after seeking a remedy through the real estate assessment Review and Appeal process may file suit in the Alexandria Circuit Court within three years of the tax assessment year in question.
-In order to file a lawsuit, the property owner or the owner's agent must have appealed the alleged erroneous assessment to the Board of Equalization and Assessment Review and they must have heard and acted on the appeal.
+In order to file a lawsuit, the property owner or the owner's agent must have appealed the alleged erroneous assessment to the Board of Equalization and Assessment Review and the Board must have heard and acted on the appeal.
+For more information, contact:

 Before filing a Review or Appeal please consider the following steps: